A detailed guide to using GHC's WebAssembly backend

 This post serves as announcement of these tools (a “call for users”, if you will) and an informal tutorial to help birders turned Haskell programmers or Haskell programmers turned birders get started.

-Introducing my new personal website
+Introducing my new personal website, and explaining how I built it

 September 26, 2023